juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 # IBM Digital Business Automation Exercise
 ## How to build a bot using WDG RPA (Robotic Process Automation)

+### Introduction
+July 8th, 2020 IBM announced that it will be acquiring WDG Automation to strengthen IBM DBA portfolio (https://newsroom.ibm.com/2020-07-08-IBM-to-Acquire-WDG-Automation-to-Advance-AI-Infused-Automation-Capabilities-for-Enterprises).
+IBM has been in strategic co-operation with Automation Anywhere (AA), providing IBM RPA with Automation Anywhere RPA solution based on Automation Anywhere RPA platform.
+Although our co-operation with AA will continue, IBMs'

 ### Use case
 The address information of a corporate customer of a bank have changed.
 Since the bank is providing a _Virtual Assistant_ service, customer initiates a discussion with the virtual assistant in order to notify the bank of changed address information.